Corngit/Corngit/README.md

 I Joined the Speech and Multimedia Signal Processing Laboratory in sophomore year ([SMSPLab](https://hackmd.io/@cychiang-ntpu/SMSPLab)).

-Interesting in digtial image processing and machine learning, so currently focusing on Visual Speech Recognition (VSR).
+Interested in digtial image processing and machine learning, so currently focusing on Visual Speech Recognition (VSR).

 Also, I am interested in investment and finance.